junxit/us-congress-bills-114/metadata.md

 - 2015-11-05 — On agreeing to the resolution Agreed to without objection. (text: CR H8133)
 - 2015-11-05 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H8133)
 - 2015-11-05 — Received in the Senate.
+- 2015-11-10 — Amendment SA 2796 agreed to in Senate by Unanimous Consent.
+- 2015-11-10 — Amendment SA 2796 proposed by Senator McCain. (consideration: CR S7878) To modify the resolution.
+- 2015-11-10 — Measure laid before Senate by unanimous consent. (consideration: CR S7878)
+- 2015-11-10 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment by Unanimous Consent.
+- 2015-11-10 — Resolution agreed to in Senate with an amendment by Unanimous Consent.
+- 2015-11-10 — Senate amendment agreed to: Amendment SA 2796 agreed to in Senate by Unanimous Consent.
+- 2015-11-10 — Senate amendment proposed (on the floor): Amendment SA 2796 proposed by Senator McCain.(consideration: CR S7878)
+- 2015-11-10 — Senate amendment submitted